-Figure 15 -Number of expiations for restraint use offences per quarter 2003-200916
+Figure 15 -Number of expiations for restraint use offences per quarter 2003- 201116

 There was a peak of seatbelt expiations in the March 2008 quarter.
 This coincided with SAPOLs 'Operation Belt Up' targeting seatbelt offence.
-Another rise can be seen in December 2009
+Another rise can be seen in December 2009, and again in December 2010, decreasing for the March 2011 quarter.

-New seatbelt legislation was introduced on 1 March 2008.
-Drivers are responsible for ensuring that their adult passengers aged 16 and over, are properly restrained in the same way they are responsible for passengers aged less than 16 years.
+Seatbelt legislation introduced on 1 March 2008 made drivers responsible for ensuring that their adult passengers aged 16 and over, are properly restrained in the same way they are responsible for passengers aged less than 16 years.